owntempo/common/README.md

 ##  A set of commonly used C routines.

+* Dynamic arrays
+* Hash Tables